-Ibrahim serves as the dedicated Muslim chaplain at the Canary Wharf Multifaith Chaplaincy.
-In his role, he supports the broader Chaplaincy team offering pastoral care to Muslim professionals working on the Canary Wharf estate.
+Ibrahim serves as the Muslim chaplain at the Canary Wharf Multifaith Chaplaincy.
+In his role, he supports the broader Chaplaincy team offering pastoral care to all who are working on the Canary Wharf estate as well as Muslims.

-Ibrahim has been involved in chaplaincy and the training of Muslim chaplains for more than 10 years.
-In addition to his work with professionals on the Canary Wharf Estate, Ibrahim is the student mentor and chaplain to the Cambridge Muslim College and the Ebrahim College in East London.
+Ibrahim has been involved in chaplaincy and the training of Muslim chaplains for more than 15 years.
+During this time, he has also served as the student mentor and chaplain to the Cambridge Muslim College and the Ebrahim College in East London.
 He volunteers his time serving as a community imam in Leicester and sits on the University of Leicester’s World Faiths Advisory Group.
+He also mentors the Muslim Chaplain at De Montfort University in Leicester.

 Ibrahim was born in Malawi to Indian parents and migrated to the UK in 1984.
 He is married with four sons.